pvanisacker/confluence-client-groovy/README.md

 # confluence-client-groovy
 A Groovy client for the Confluence REST API that helps you working around some of the lacking features in Confluence.

 Like deleting a page tree, add labels to a bunch of pages, batch creation of pages, ...

+It is very likely that this will not be updated anymore, I just put it here so someone might find it usefull.